DiffuserLite: Towards Real-time Diffusion Planning: Experiments

 \subsection{Runtime Cost~(RQ1)}

 The primary objective of Diffuser{ Lite} is to increase the decision-making frequency.
-Therefore, we first test the wall-clock runtime cost of Diffuser{ Lite} under three different backbones, compared to two pioneering frameworks Diffuser and DD, to determine the extent of the advantage gained.
-We present the test results in \cref{tab:runtime}, which shows that the runtime cost of Diffuser{ Lite} with D, R1, and R2 backbones is only $1.23\%$, $0.89\%$, and $0.51\%$ of the average runtime cost of Diffuser and DD, respectively. \textbf{The remarkable improvement in decision-making frequency has not harmed its performance.} As shown in \cref{fig:4}, compared to the average success rates of Diffuser~(purple line) and DD~(grey line) on four Franka Kitchen sub-tasks, Diffuser{ Lite} improves them by $[41.5\%, 56.2\%, 55.3\%, 8.7\%]$, respectively, while being $200\sim300$ times faster.
+Therefore, we first test the wall-clock runtime cost (time consumption for one action inference) of Diffuser{ Lite} under three different backbones, compared to Diffuser, DD, and HDMI, to determine the extent of the advantage gained.
+We present the test results in \cref{tab:runtime} \footnote{Since the code for HDMI is not open-source, we make every effort to reproduce HDMI with the original settings to test its runtime cost and thus underline its results in \cref{tab:runtime}.}, which shows that the runtime cost of Diffuser{ Lite} with D, R1, and R2 backbones is only $1.23\%$, $0.89\%$, and $0.51\%$ of the average runtime cost of Diffuser and DD, respectively. \textbf{The remarkable improvement in decision-making frequency does not harm its performance.} As shown in \cref{fig:4}, compared to the average success rates of Diffuser~(purple line) and DD~(grey line) on four FrankaKitchen sub-tasks, Diffuser{ Lite} improves them by $[41.5\%, 56.2\%, 55.3\%, 8.7\%]$, respectively, while being $200$-$300$ times faster.
 These improvements are attributed to ignoring redundant information in PRP, which reduces the complexity of the distribution that the backbone generative model needs to fit, allowing us to employ a light neural network backbone and use fewer sampling steps to conduct \textit{perfect-enough} planning.
-Its success in Franka Kitchen, a realistic robot manipulation scenario, also reflects its potential application in real-world settings.
+Its success in FrankaKitchen, a realistic robot manipulation scenario, also reflects its potential application in real-world settings.